 St. Louisans George and Georgia James have owned the theater since the 1970s.
-Their daughter, Diana, and her husband Bill Grayson have expanded the Hi-Pointe's repertoire by adding a second theater with 'The Hi-Pointe Backlot' and are continuing the family tradition these days.
+Their daughter Diana, and her husband Bill Grayson, have taken over the operation and are continuing the family tradition these days.

 The theater has benefited from many renovations over its history.
 The aquamarine seating, long a favorite of St. Louis moviegoers, was added in 1963 and recently refurbished.
-Today, the theater boasts a huge new screen and explosive Dolby Digital sound while preserving the theater’s historic and neighborhood cachet, including a cozy lobby, turquoise curtains, updated second-floor restrooms and men’s urinals noted by the Riverfront Times as “best in St. Louis.”
+Today, the theater boasts a huge new screen and explosive Dolby Digital sound while preserving the theater’s historic and neighborhood feel.
+This includes a cozy lobby, turquoise curtains, updated second-floor restrooms, and men’s urinals noted by the Riverfront Times as “best in St. Louis.”

 As the oldest continuously operating single screen movie theater in the St. Louis metropolitan area, the Hi-Pointe is proud to continue its nearly 100-year tradition today.
 The theater features convenient parking, student discounts, reasonable ticket prices, and delicious popcorn.